Automorphisms of Abelian Varieties and Principal Polarizations: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank Matthias Weber for his guidance at the beginning of this project.
-The second author would like to thank Magma and Sage contributors Edgar Costa, John Voight, Nicolas Mascot, and above all Jeroen Sijsling, who generously offered incredibly detailed and consistent help in computing the automorphism groups of Jacobians.
+The authors would like to thank \texttt{Magma} and \texttt{Sage} contributors Edgar Costa, Nicolas Mascot, John Voight, and above all Jeroen Sijsling, who generously offered incredibly detailed and consistent help in computing the automorphism groups of Jacobians.
+Lee would also like to thank Matthias Weber for his guidance at the beginning of this project.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while Lee was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2019 semester.
+Ray is partially supported the National Science Foundation GRFP under Grant Number DGE 1842165.